wallacecamacho/spring-seed/README.md

 - *`traceId`*: This is an ID that is assigned to a single request, job, or action
 - *`spanId`*: The ID of a specific operation that took place
 - *`exportable`*: Whether the log should be exported to [Zipkin](https://zipkin.io/)

-## Security

-An advanced security configuration is beyond the scope of this proof-of-concept project.
-For a more realistic simulation of a real system, consider to use https, JCE keystore to encrypt Microservices passwords and Config server properties content (see [documentation](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_security) for details).

 #### Antes de começar
 - Instale Docker e Docker Compose.
 [Config Docker](https://www.digitalocean.com/community/tutorials/como-instalar-e-usar-o-docker-no-ubuntu-16-04-pt)